CharlesHepburn1/Model-Based-Trajectory-Stitching/README.md

 ![TSFig](https://user-images.githubusercontent.com/72391441/220144478-f0a2750c-a69c-4b25-bea0-1e65a57590ac.png)

-To recreate the results in the paper run the following line (using HalfCheetah Medium Expert as an example)
+To recreate the datasets in the paper run the following line (using HalfCheetah Medium Expert as an example)
 ```
 python3 TrajectoryStitching.py --env_name "Halfcheetah" --env "halfcheetah-mediumexpert-v2" --diff "MedExp" --reward_function "WGAN"
 ```
+To recreate the results used in the paper run `BC_loop.py` which creates a policy by behavioural cloning for each D4RL dataset.

 Note that before running `TrajectoryStitching.py`, a forward model, inverse model and reward function are pre-trained.